Section 117 Aftercare

 - You are entitled to section 117 after-care if you have been in hospital under sections 3, 37, 45A, 47, or 48 of the Mental Health Act 1983.

-- Your illness might affect you in lots of different ways.
+- Your illness might affect you in different ways.
 The NHS and social services call these things your ‘needs’.

 - If you have any problems or questions, talk to your care coordinator or your other contacts in the NHS or social services.
 An advocate might be able to help you do this.
 If this does not work, you could think about making a complaint or getting help from a solicitor.